espadrine/sc/doc/Readme.md

 ### The stack

-Camp is stack-base.
+Camp is stack-based.
 When we receive a request, it goes through all the layers of the stack until it hits the bottom.
 It should never hit the bottom: each layer can either pass it on to the next, or end the request (by sending a response).